 Educating future scientists

 Since the beginning, the CR has regarded educating future scientists as one of its main objectives.
 To this end, the CR has been dedicating considerable efforts to the development and implementation of outstanding educational programmes, advanced courses and workshops.

 A world class PhD

 The International Neuroscience and Physiology Doctoral Programme (INPDP) provides students with an integrative, state-of-the-art education in either Neuroscience or Physiology & Cancer.
 A central goal of the program is to foster inquiry and discovery by encouraging active participation, critical thinking, and problem-solving by the students.
-After an intense but brief course work period, training is focused on graduate research work.
+After an intense course work period, training is focused on graduate research work.
 Rotations in several labs of choice will allow students to get acquainted with the research being conducted in different laboratories before selecting a group and research project.

 We seek talented students to work in a supportive, inclusive, and collaborative environment that trains individuals to participate in the process of scientific inquiry leading to discoveries.
-Emphasis is given to diverse thinking, positive behavior support, and well-being as core elements for creativity, critical thinking, and leadership.
+Emphasis is given to diverse thinking, positive behaviour support, and well-being as core elements for creativity, critical thinking, and leadership.

 When applying, students should choose one of the following tracks: Neuroscience or Cancer.
 The first year of a Champalimaud PhD consists of classes and lab rotations.
 After a common module about the fundamentals in Biology of neuroscience and cancer, students have specific modules depending on the track they select.
 In addition, students also perform laboratory rotations, which allow them to familiarise themselves with the research done across different labs and select the lab where they will conduct their doctoral research.

 Admitted students will receive full funding, renewable every year up to a maximum of 6 years, covering living expenses, tuition, and fees, and will be mentored to apply for external fellowships as part of the curriculum.